Introduction to the Thidrekssaga

 by Peter-Paul Koch

-On this page I give a quick introduction to the saga for those few who are interested in such matters.
+On these pages I give a quick introduction to the saga for those few who are interested in such matters.

 The Thidrekssaga was written around 1250 in Bergen, Norway, as part of an attempt by king Haakon IV of Norway (ruled 1217-1263) to civilise his nobility and connect to the culture of the rest of Europe.
 The Karlamagnus saga retold several French chansons de geste about Charlemagne, and the Thidrekssaga did the same with old songs from Germany — as the saga itself indicates at various pointsmost importantly in 394.